 TOTAL PRICE: Complete the form to calculate price

-Snonbepur Homestay offers three private beach bungalows on the southern shore of Pulau Dayan, in far western Batanta.
+Snonbepur Homestay offers four private beach bungalows on the southern shore of Pulau Dayan, in far western Batanta.

 The bungalows sleep two on mattresses on the floor.
 The usual bedding and mosquito net are supplied, and an extra mattress can be provided if needed.

 Meals are served in a sand-floored, beachside dining room.
 Free drinking water and tea and coffee making supplies are always available there for guests.